pbl0/rr-scripts/guide/README.md

 - Close tab/browser
 - Re-install script
 - Open the console to see any errors ( press F12 on PC )
-- Disable other user scripts.
+- Disable other scripts.
 - You need to refresh whenever you disable/enable scripts
 - Contact script author

+> **Reminder:** Most scripts will only work with the english language setting.

 ### Updating a script